psychemedia/eurydice-resources/resources/struggle_to_raise_continues.md

 The Eurydice.

 The Grinder, tug, went into Portsmouth Harbour Thursday morning from the Eurydice with the body of the seaman which had been picked up floating near the wreck.
-The dockyard authorities are now very sanguine with respect to the ultimate success of the lifting operations, but considerably more money than the value of the ship has been expended in wages and material alone, not to mention the wear and tear of tugs and lighters, very grave doubts are being expressed as to whether the game worth the candle.
+The dockyard authorities are now very sanguine with respect to the ultimate success of the lifting operations, but considerably more money than the value of the ship has been expended in wages and material alone, not to mention the wear and tear of tugs and lighters, very grave doubts are being expressed as to whether the game is worth the candle.

+---

+TEXT

+With the good weather continuing, work progressed on clearing the ship of obstacles that would hamper her raising, as well as items of note, including the Captain's inkstand and several ensigns,

+It seemed as if things were now well in place for the Pearl and the Rinaldo to be able to raise the Eurydice when the tides were next most favourable.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0002100/18780627/088/0005